Mediterranean diet for cardiovascular health

 For obesity, this diet plan and life also offers benefits.
 Vegetable oils satiate the appetite and reduce hunger, helping to combat overweight.

 * Related information: Foods in the Mediterranean diet.

-More information about Benefits of the Mediterranean diet in the listing above.
+More information on Benefits of the Mediterranean diet.

 Other interesting articles

 This material is for informational purposes only.
 In case of doubt, consult the doctor.